 We continue our sustainability in property management series with a quick look back at our last article where we began to look at urban mobility.
 We spoke to Derek McDonald at Newton Property Management about their initiative to install EV charging points across their portfolio.
 It’s a forward-thinking undertaking that’s already paying off for the company and its clients.
 But it’s not without its challenges.

 We had such an insightful conversation with Derek that we wanted to share more with you and to add to the conversation before he goes off to pastures new, we asked Dr. Nigel Glen, the incumbent CEO of ARMA, what his thoughts were on the topic of urban mobility.

 “There is likely one big challenge to helping urban mobility – and that is the lease.
-Installing bike storage, and certainly EV charging points with all the rewiring they entail, are probably viewed as improvements and hence cannot be charged against the service charge as the latter is a repair and maintain function.
+Installing bike storage, and certainly, EV charging points with all the rewiring they entail, are probably viewed as improvements and hence cannot be charged against the service charge as the latter is a repair and maintenance function.
 So, how can you provide a communal approach?”

 And who better to offer some insight into these challenges, than Derek at Newton Property Management.